 If you have a subscription to Nintendo Switch Online, you can also back up your save files to the cloud, though not all games are compatible with this feature.
 If you manage to break your console – mamma mia – you can then restore your progress safely.
 You’re able to re-download any purchased game software for free too.

 Which micro SD cards work on Nintendo Switch?

-Technically, any micro SD card (below 4GB), micro SDHC (4-32GB), or micro SDXC (eXtended Capacity, above 32GB) will be compatible, though you'll probably want at least 16-32GB to make it worth the purchase.
+Technically, any Switch micro SD card (below 4GB), micro SDHC (4-32GB), or micro SDXC (eXtended Capacity, above 32GB) will be compatible, though you'll probably want at least 16-32GB to make it worth the purchase.
 Nintendo also recommends a high-speed memory card for optimum performance, so you want to look out for a card with UHS-I support, and a minimum ‘read speed’ of 60-95mb/s (all the cards listed below meet these requirements).

-Not what you're looking for?
+Is a Nintendo Switch memory card not what you're looking for?
 Check out some of the outright cheapest Nintendo Switch bundles, deals and accessories.